Clinics are currently safely offering treatment during lockdown.

-If you or someone in your household is clinically vulnerable and are ‘shielding’ then you should proceed with treatment during the pandemic.
+If you or someone in your household is clinically vulnerable and are ‘shielding’ then you should not proceed with treatment during the pandemic.
 If you are not ‘shielding’ but you would prefer to defer your treatment until after the pandemic, this option should be open to you and we would advise you discuss with your clinic at the earliest opportunity.

 Your clinic should recognise that patients are likely to be anxious about the coronavirus infection and its potential effects on pregnancy.
 Pregnant women do not appear more likely to contract the infection than the general population, or to be at higher risk than non-pregnant individuals of severe Covid-19 infection, requiring hospital admission.
 However, pregnancy itself does alter the body’s immune system and response to viral infections in general, which can occasionally cause more severe symptoms.
 This is particularly true towards the end of pregnancy.

 There is currently no data suggesting an increased risk of miscarriage or early pregnancy loss in relation to Covid-19, and no evidence that the virus causes birth defects.
 Some women with Covid-19 have experienced pregnancy complications, including preterm birth and preterm prelabour rupture of membranes.
 Transmission of the virus from a woman to her baby during pregnancy, or during labour and delivery, is thought to be probable, although the proportion of pregnancies affected, and the significance to the baby, has yet to be determined.

 Nonetheless, you should receive guidance and information, taking into account your individual clinical situation, your risk profile, and the likely persistence of the virus in the local community in the medium term.
 This information and guidance, and your decision whether or not to proceed with fertility treatment, should be documented in your medical record.